inesfaria26/Aplicacao_Glucosewise_PCE/README.md

+EN: React application, using EXPO - This application's main objective is to monitor patients with diabetes, and it has several features that will be improved over time.
+This work was developed within the scope of the Curricular Unit The Clinical and Electronic Process.

-Aplicação em React, com recurso a EXPO - Esta aplicação tem como principal objetivo a monitorização de pacientes com a doença da diabetes, sendo que a mesma possui várias funcionalidades que irão ser melhoradas ao longo do tempo.
+PT: Aplicação em React, com recurso a EXPO - Esta aplicação tem como principal objetivo a monitorização de pacientes com a doença da diabetes, sendo que a mesma possui várias funcionalidades que irão ser melhoradas ao longo do tempo.
 Este trabalho foi desenvolvido no âmbito da Unidade Curricular O Processo Clínico e Eletrónico.